a3oYzmN4fGhm7rA4ob/badly-written-guides/howToInstallLinuxMint.md

 ## Drivers (Very Important)

-### Contibuation from Step 3: What if I don't have wifi in linux but I do on windows?
+### Continuation from Step 3: What if I don't have wifi in linux but I do on windows?

 #### Fuck broadcom